Catharina lives in Auckland where she reads, writes, walks and sometimes teaches.

 Arts and Creative Writing.
 Her first publication Horsepower won the 2018 Story Inc Prize for poetry and is set to be launched later this year.

-Art writer Dan Poynton is also a widely respected pianist and composer.
+An art writer and journalist, Dan is also a widely respected pianist and composer.

 arts advocate.
-Her work has been published by Radio NZ, Turbine, Hue & Cry, Mimicry, and The Pantograph Punch.
+Her work has been published by RNZ, Turbine, Hue & Cry, Mimicry, and The Pantograph Punch.
 She’s currently working on a novel and a travel memoir.
 Find her

 on Instagram @am_i_mia